jayshozie/ceng240/notes4newbies/W03-intro-to-python.md

 <details>
     <summary>Lists (list)</summary>

-A list is a mutable 'list' of values.
+A list is a mutable 'list' of values, also called a sequence.
 It is ordered, meaning that the order of the elements matter.
 A list can hold any value you want to store, such as integers, floats, strings, and even other lists, tuples, or dictionaries.
 ```python
 # Let's create a list object.
 my_list = []  # This creates an empty list with no values in it.